awegroup/AWE-Power/README.md

 ## Overview of Scripts

-The code is divided into 5 scripts:
+The code is divided into 6 scripts:

 1. `runMain.m`
+2. `plotResults.m`
-2. `main.m`
+3. `main.m`
-3. `objective.m`
+4. `objective.m`
-4. `constraints.m`
+5. `constraints.m`
-5. `compute.m`
+6. `compute.m`

-The model requires definition of an input file.
+Additionally, the model requires definition of an input file.
 Some pre-defined input files can be found in the folder named `Input-sheets`.

 ---

-## Example Run
+## Example Results

-As an example, the model can be run using pre-defined inputs simulating a 150kW system by simply executing `runMain.m` in the working directory.
-This will also plot all the relevant outputs.
+As an example, results generated using a pre-defined inputs file simulating a system with a rated electrical power of 150 kW can be visualized by simply executing `plotResults.m` from the working directory.
+This script uses the pre-stored outputs from the folder named `Outputs`.

 ---